French ship Provence (1763)

-The Provence was a 64-gun ship of the line of the French Navy.
+Provence was a 64-gun ship of the line of the French Navy.
 She was funded by a don des vaisseaux donation from the Estates of Provence.

 Career

 Ordered as Union in February 1762, the ship was renamed Provence on 17 March, and begun in May on plans by engineer Gauthier.

 After an uneventful career, she was decommissioned in February 1769, but reactivated in April of the next year and commissioned under Captain Moriès-Castellet.
 She was appointed to a three-ship squadron under Rafélis de Broves and departed Toulon on 16 May, bound for Tunisia, where she blockaded the harbours of Sousse and Bizerte, and took part in the bombardment of the cities in late June.

 In 1776, Provence was under Chef d'Escadre Abon and served as flagship of one of the three division in the Escadre d'évolution.

 In 1778, she took part in the naval operations in the American Revolutionary War under Captain Desmichel-Champorcin.
 She took part in the Battle of Grenada, where Desmichel-Champorcin was killed.
 In December 1779, she had returned to Brest, where she was decommissioned.